TheSowut/hearthstone/README.md

 ## Planned Features:
 - ✔️ Particles for casting & successful warp.
-- Casting bar to indicate hearthstone progress.
+- 🚧 Casting bar to indicate hearthstone progress. - *In Progress*
 - Ability for OPs to skip cast-time & cooldown.
 - Customizable animations for default & op players.